Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Transition Reduction Objectives in Discrete Flow Matching

+A central goal in flow-matching research is to reduce the number of function evaluations required for high-quality generation by simplifying trajectories from the source to the target distribution.
+Simpler paths lower computational cost, are easier for neural networks to learn, and empirically yield higher-quality models.

+In the continuous setting, trajectory simplicity is achieved by minimizing kinetic energy as in Equation~\eqref{dynamic_formulation}.
+By the Benamou--Brenier equivalence, this is equivalent to solving the static Kantorovich problem in Equation~\eqref{Kantorovich}, which \citet{tong2024improving} optimize via minibatch OT couplings.

+Our goal is to develop an analogous principle and strategy for discrete flow matching.
+Since DFM paths are stochastic paths over categorical states rather than deterministic curves in Euclidean space, the continuous kinetic energy in Equation~\eqref{dynamic_formulation} does not apply.
+We therefore define a discrete dynamic objective that penalizes probability mass flowing between categorical states, and show that for the convex interpolants flows, this objective has an exact static Kantorovich form.

-We point out that minimizing $||v_t(x_t)||^2=v_{1,t}^2+...+v_{d,t}^2$, implies that we are trying to minimize the movements of a particle from the current state.
-Similarly, in the discrete flow case we wish to minimize the expected outflowing mass $u_t^i(x^i, x_t)$ when $x^i\neq x_t^i$, or in other words maximizing the probability $u_t^i(x_t^i, x_t)$ that overall the particles remain at the same place.
+We observe that minimizing $\Vert v_t(x_t)\Vert^2 = v_{1,t}^2 + ... + v_{d,t}^2$ in Expression \eqref{dynamic_formulation} corresponds to minimizing the instantaneous movement of particles from their current positions.
+In the discrete flow setting, there is a natural analogue: we seek to minimize the expected outflowing mass $u_t^i(x^i, x_t)$ for transitions where $x^i \neq x_t^i$.
+Equivalently, this amounts to maximizing $u_t^i(x_t^i, x_t)$, favoring trajectories where the mass predominantly stays in place rather than flowing between states.